by Nick Eubanks

 For each metric, I’m going to use data from 5 websites in the same niche, and create cohorts for the average maximums and minimums of each metric, using the mean for each as the middle of the road to sort all other term-level metrics into an “above” or “below” bucket.

-This is useful because it allows you to combine these metrics to identify your best opportunities, i.e. keywords with higher than average volume and cost, but lower than average difficulty.
+This is useful because it allows you to combine these metrics to follow SEO best practices and identify new opportunities, i.e. keywords with higher than average volume and cost, but lower than average difficulty.

-It allows us to identify opportunities based on combining data from each threshold group and then applying it across the entire keyword population.
+It allows us to identify keyword optimization opportunities based on combining data from each threshold group and then applying it across the entire keyword population.

 So pulling the top 1,000 keyword rankings for each site (for these top 1,000 I’m using the highest ranking terms (i.e. sorted by lowest ranking position; so from position 1+) in ascending order, but you could sort terms by MSV, Difficulty, or whatever your heart desires), I’m able to set a heuristic baseline for each site saying “show me all terms that are“:

-To help run through this entire process, I created a Google Sheet that’s setup with a dashboard view, “keyword environment” sheet that dynamically shows the individual term lists and all correlating data based on your selected cohort query, and is built to support up to 100,000 rows (keywords) for 5 websites.
+To help run through this entire process, which might also help you identify potential keyword cannibalization issues, I created a Google Sheet.
+It’s set up with a dashboard view and “keyword environment” sheet that dynamically shows the individual term lists and all correlating data based on your selected cohort query, and is built to support up to 100,000 rows (keywords) for 5 websites.

 This template is just one of dozens we’ve built for Traffic Think Tank members.